bondagit/ravenna-alsa-lkm/README.md

 About the Kernel config, please ensure that at least scenario 2 described in the following doc is achieved https://www.kernel.org/doc/Documentation/timers/NO_HZ.txt

-The following option should be set at 1000 or more CONFIG_HZ=1000
+For a better high res timer performance, the following option should be set at 1000 or more CONFIG_HZ=1000

 ### ALSA ###